bormaxi8080/starred/README.md

 - [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [m3n0sd0n4ld/uDork](https://github.com/m3n0sd0n4ld/uDork) - uDork is a script written in Bash Scripting that uses advanced Google search techniques to obtain sensitive information in files or directories, find IoT devices, detect versions of web applications,
 - [m3n0sd0n4ld/GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz) - GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced
-- [dougy147/scitopdf](https://github.com/dougy147/scitopdf) - bash script to quickly fetch, download and open scientific papers from Sci-Hub's database.
+- [dougy147/scitopdf](https://github.com/dougy147/scitopdf) - Script to quickly fetch scientific papers.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository started out as a learning in public project for myself and has now become a structured learning map for many in the community.
 We have 3 years under our belt covering all things DevOps
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,300+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python,
 - [quickemu-project/quickemu](https://github.com/quickemu-project/quickemu) - Quickly create and run optimised Windows, macOS and Linux virtual machines